raghul-g1322/ALU-with-Parameterized-Input-WIdth/README.md

 # ⚙️ Parameterized ALU in Verilog with Self-Checking Testbench

-This project showcases a fully parameterized Arithmetic Logic Unit (ALU) designed using Verilog, developed during my internship at [Company Name].
+This project showcases a fully parameterized Arithmetic Logic Unit (ALU) designed using Verilog, developed during my internship at Mirafra Technologies.
 The ALU is capable of performing a wide range of arithmetic and logical operations and is accompanied by a self-checking testbench that automates the verification process.

 ---